 ammonite (scientific name: Ammonoidea) is the name that describes a group of marine invertebrates that lived all over the world during the Triassic, Jurassic, and Cretaceous periods, from 200 million years ago to 66 million years ago, when they became extinct along with the dinosaurs.
 The ammonites had eight arms and an outer skeleton composed of shells convoluted into a flat coil up to two meters in diameter (!)

-The ammonites lived inside a conch and had arms like a squid with which it swam and caught its prey.
+The ammonites lived inside a conch and had arms like a squid with which they swam and caught their prey.
 The shell of the ammonites consisted of a number of separate cells, with a new cell growing and added to them each year.
 The mature cells were filled with nitrogen gas and would fill or empty as needed thus helping the ammonite to dive or float, just like in a submarine.
-The horizontal movement was created by a jet stream produced from a muscle in the body.
-When they died, the gas from the cells was emitted and the ammonites sank to the bottom of the sea, filled with mud and over time became petrified into the rock that preserved their shape.
+The horizontal movement was created by a jet stream produced by a muscle in the body.
+When they died, the gas from the cells was emitted and the ammonites sank to the bottom of the sea, filled with mud, and over time became petrified into the rock that preserved their shape.

 Ammonite Wall – The Trail